GregYannes/SOb/README.md

 # SOb
-Simulate portable and independent "objects" in VBA.
+Simulate "objects" portably and independently in VBA.